 So, business capabilities provided by backend services owned by an specific team could be considered as inmutables.
 Frontend implementations of the same functionality across different applications are considered as mutables

 If the implementation of a complete business features between applications is not considered as a “product” and their components (services, frontend, etc) are developed by different teams, they are considered mutables from an end-to-end point of view.

 That means they are differents implementations of the same business capability:

 The ideal situation would be that the business feature was reused from the top layers to the bottom layers, but in some cases you are not responsible for all the elements (for instance external services).
 The target is to build end-to-end blocks of business capabilities to be reused.

 As we do in backend part, it we can isolate business capabilities in the frontend part (UI and Backend For Frontend), consuming instances of these business capabilities within the applications, calling the same backend services and releasing new versions when something changes, we’ll also be building inmutables business capabilities in the frontend layer and the end-to-end could be considered inmutable:

 Microfrontends: fully business components

-The following picture summarizesummarizes the idea behind Microfrontends:
+The following picture summarizes the idea behind Microfrontends:

-The target associated to this concept is to provide a “headfull” business service instead just a backend service or “headless” service.
-So, when we say “Microfrontend” we mean an unique end-to-end business component to be instantiated by the frontend part of the different applications
+Microfrontend is just to provide a “headfull” business service instead just a backend service or “headless” service.
+So, when we say “Microfrontend” we mean an unique end-to-end business component to be called and instantiated at runtime by the frontend part of the different applications

 Considering this perspective, obviously, the main part of a microfrontend is the frontend part.
 This part is what will be consumed and loaded by applications or another microfrontends.
 In order to get fully business capabilities, calling to backend services will be necessary.
 How is it managed?
 Here, there are several possibilities: